remix-run/remix/docs/tutorials/jokes.md

 You can programmatically create routes via the [`remix.config.js`](../api/conventions#remixconfigjs), but the more common way to create the routes is through the file system.
 This is called "file-based routing."

-Each of file we put in the `app/routes` directory is called a ["Route Module"](../api/conventions#route-module-api) and by following [the route filename convention](../api/conventions#route-filenames) (like that weird `app/routes/$jokeId.tsx` file we're going to make), we can create the routing URL structure we're looking for.
-Remix uses React Router under the hood to handle this routing.
+Each file we put in the `app/routes` directory is called a ["Route Module"](../api/conventions#route-module-api) and by following [the route filename convention](../api/conventions#route-filenames), we can create the routing URL structure we're looking for.
+Remix uses [React Router](https://reactrouter.com/) under the hood to handle this routing.

 💿 Let's start with the index route (`/`).
 To do that, create a file at `app/routes/index.tsx` and `export default` a component from that route module.
 For now, you can have it just say "Hello Index Route" or something.